 “I want your door open when you do the homework until you pass the next test.”

 It’s OK to lay down these strict rules so that the accountability becomes more personal.
-But you should give your child a chance to give his own suggestions first.
+But you should give your child a chance to give their own suggestions first.
 I recommend giving your child some time to think it over.
 That way, the next time you have this talk with them, your child will know what’s going on.
-He’ll have the script, and he’ll know what he’s supposed to say and do.
+They’ll have the script, and they’ll know what they’re supposed to say and do.

 James Lehman, who dedicated his life to behaviorally troubled youth, created The Total Transformation®, The Complete Guide to Consequences™, Getting Through To Your Child™, and Two Parents One Plan™, from a place of professional and personal experience.
 Having had severe behavioral problems himself as a child, he was inspired to focus on behavioral management professionally.
 Together with his wife, Janet Lehman, he developed an approach to managing children and teens that challenges them to solve their own problems without hiding behind disrespectful, obnoxious or abusive behavior.
 Empowering Parents now brings this insightful and impactful program directly to homes around the globe.